O’Keefe Rail Trail

 - Axedale – Corner of High St (McIvor Hwy) and Mitchell St, at the Axedale Public Hall.
 Here there is a playground, water point, and public toilets.

 - Knowsley Forest – Near the intersection of Toolleen-Axedale Rd and McIvor Hwy is an entry point for the trail into the Knowsley Forest.
-This is near the power line’s transformer pole.
+This is location is near the power line’s transformer pole.
 NB – be careful entering and exiting McIvor Hwy.